 “A liberal education…frees a man from the prison-house of his class, race, time, place, background, family and even his nation.”

-Pearls House was founded to remedy the failings of Kenyan educational system, which since the founding of our nation over five decades ago has failed to live up to its expectations, that is, to help students (1) become interested in our environment, (2) learn leadership and the responsibility of leading fellow human beings, (3) become aware of their strengths and limitations, and acquire the courage to accept failure, (4) be life-long learners and researchers always looking for solutions to world problems, and (5) become skilled professional workers who are willing to contribute to the welfare of Kenyans in particular, and the world at large.
+We seek to address challenges in the Kenyan educational system, which since the founding of our nation over five decades ago has failed to live up to its expectations, that is, to help students (1) become interested in our environment, (2) learn leadership and the responsibility of leading fellow human beings, (3) become aware of their strengths and limitations, and acquire the courage to accept failure, (4) be life-long learners and researchers always looking for solutions to world problems, and (5) become skilled professional workers who are willing to contribute to the welfare of Kenyans in particular, and the world at large.

-The aims of education in Kenya has always differed from one agency to another, one parent to another, and one student to another.
-During colonialism, the British offered Kenyans vocational training, and denied them from accessing literary education.
+The aims of education in Kenya has always differed from one stakeholder to another.
+During colonialism, the British offered Kenyans vocational training and denied them from accessing literary education.
 They argued that literary education was a waste of resources because in their imagination Kenyans only existed to serve colonial purposes and therefore, they just needed to learn ‘crafts’.
 In a debate in Kenya Legislative Council, W. Maclellan Wilson opined, “literary education will turn a good African into a bad European.”
-He urged his fellow legislators to consider implementing the findings and recommendations of Phelps-Stokes Commission Report.
+He urged his fellow legislators to consider implementing the findings and recommendations of the Phelps-Stokes Commission Report.

-The Phelps-Stoke Commission, which carried a few studies in Africa is perhaps the greatest insult to African mind and intellectualism.
-For instance, in one of the reports they recommended “for the education of women the school system should provide instruction and training for women in the care of children, cleanliness and the simple essentials of a home.
-Girls so trained should be available as servants in European homes.”
-Clearly, the commission did not consider African women as capable of having any career aspirations apart from serving the colonialists.
+The Phelps-Stoke Commission, which carried a few studies in Africa is perhaps the greatest insult to the African mind and intellectualism.
+For instance, in one of the reports, they recommended “for the education of women the school system should provide instruction and training for women in the care of children, cleanliness and the simple essentials of

-Unfortunately, since independence the Kenyan government has contributed less in redefining the ideal education for our people.
+Unfortunately, since independence, the Kenyan government has contributed less to redefining the ideal education for our people.
 In some ways, some colonial traditions continue to dominate our minds.

 The over-emphasis of industrial and technical professions has denied students the wide perspective that a good general education can provide.
 Our undergraduate degrees are so poorly designed that they do not equip students with the necessary skills and the curiosity that is needed for innovation.
 One often feels compelled to undertake a graduate degree to make up for the inadequacies of the college education.
 A master’s degree was meant to train masters of fields, not to train students on how to think critically (although it might), a skill that a good general education can provide.

-Pearls does not have all answers to our educational problems, ours is to provide a forum for debating these issues and charting effective policy.
-We call upon all students, parents, teachers, and policy makers to join our network of mentors and mentees who are committed to finding solutions to our educational problems.
+PEARLS does not have all answers to our educational problems, ours is to provide a forum for debating these issues and for accessing a wide variety of educational resources.
+We call upon all students, parents, teachers, and policymakers to join our network of authors and editors who are committed to finding solutions to our educational problems.